digitalfabrik/integreat-app/build-configs/README.md

 - **integreat-e2e**: Build config for [E2E-Tests](../native/docs/e2e-testing.md), primarily used in the [CI](../docs/cicd.md).

 **NOTE: Testing and developing with the live cms instance should be avoided.
-Therefore, the `integreat-test-cms` build config should be used primarily.**
+Therefore, the `integreat-test-cms` build-config should be used primarily.**

 ## Usage